k3s-io/docs/docs/advanced/advanced.md

 * Run `KUBECONFIG=~/.kube/k3s.yaml kubectl get pods -A`, and make sure the pods are running.

-> **Note:** Don't try to run `k3s server --rootless` on a terminal, as it doesn't enable cgroup v2 delegation.
+> **Note:** Don't try to run `k3s server --rootless` on a terminal, as terminal sessions do not allow cgroup v2 delegation.
-> If you really need to try it on a terminal, prepend `systemd-run --user -p Delegate=yes --tty` to create a systemd scope.
+> If you really need to try it on a terminal, use `systemd-run --user -p Delegate=yes --tty k3s server --rooless` to wrap it in a systemd scope.
->
-> i.e., `systemd-run --user -p Delegate=yes --tty k3s server --rootless`

 ### Advanced Rootless Configuration